Quick Read

 It will come as a surprise, but jelqing can actually cause what it is thought to help with – ED.
 Jelqing can cause erectile dysfunction in several ways:

 Here’s the thing about nerves: they don’t like to be stretched, and they certainly can’t grow longer.
-When these crucial nerves are damaged, it can lead to long-term or even permanent erectile dysfunction.
+When these crucial nerves are damaged, it can contribute to longer-lasting erection problems in some cases.

 The penis contains a complex network of blood vessels that are vital for achieving and maintaining an erection.
-Aggressive penis stretching can injure these vessels, potentially causing venous leaks and reducing blood flow.
+Aggressive penis stretching can injure these vessels, potentially causing venous leaks and reducing the blood flow necessary for erections.

 In simpler terms, the plumbing gets disrupted, and erections suffer as a result.